 The academic suitability of candidates seeking admission will be assessed through curriculum based tests in English and Mathematics, Science and a Modern Foreign Language.
 Candidates will be required to achieve a minimum standard in each of the tests in order to qualify for admission.

-The deadline to register to apply for September 2018 entry is Monday 8 January 2018.
-Please download a copy of our Late Entry Application Form and return to the school for the attention of Ms K Hyett.
+The deadline to register to apply for September 2020 admission is Friday 10th January 2020.
+Please download a copy of our Late Entry Application Form and return to the school.
 Evidence of residence will be required.

 Late Entry Application Form: Download